There are different types of pumps to transfers the water or gas, while we had made a detailed classification of pumps with merits & demerits.

 - Cannot deal with high viscous fluid.

-It is also known as hydraulic ram, and works on the principles of impulse.
+It is also known as a hydraulic ram and works on the principles of impulse.

-By using hydraulic ram, the water can be lifted to a considerable height.
+By using a hydraulic ram, the water can be lifted to a considerable height.

 These types of pumps have an inlet pipe, waste valve, distribution valve, piston, air chamber, and distribution pipe.